-If you’re a USU student and have been thinking about making a semester with ILP work out with your school schedule, everything you’re wondering about is right here!
+If you’re a USU student and have been thinking about how to make a semester with ILP work out with your school schedule, everything you’re wondering about is right here!

 One of my biggest regrets during my college years was not taking more time to travel.
-I felt like there was this kind of pressure to just graduate and get all my schooling done .... then I graduated and said to myself "now what?".
-I found ILP right after I had graduated (and went on two semesters), but I had tons of friends who fit an ILP semester in their school schedule and I wished I had done the same.
+I felt like there was this pressure to graduate and get all my schooling done ... then I graduated and wondered what to do next.
+I found ILP and went on two semesters, but I had tons of friends who fit an ILP semester into their school schedule and I wished I had done the same.

-So if you’re wondering about traveling, volunteering, and exploring somewhere in Europe, Asia, the South Pacific or another one of the ILP’s countries while at USU, you’re absolutely in the right place.
+So if you’re wondering about traveling, volunteering, and exploring somewhere in Europe, Asia, the South Pacific or another one of the ILP countries while at USU, you’re absolutely in the right place.

 Wait, you’re not an ILP volunteer yet?

 But maybe I'm getting ahead of myself — what even is ILP?
 International Language Programs is a non-profit organization that sends college-aged students (like you) abroad to teach English or volunteer in an orphanage program.
 It's a great resume builder, plus you’ll get the chance to travel around and make the experience even more meaningful by volunteering.
 We don’t work with only one university, but quite a few of our volunteers do come from Utah State University.
 Go Aggies!